vibaotram/baseDmux/README.md

 baseDmux run ./test_baseDmux/profile
 ```

-With the option `--snakemake_report`, a report file `snakemake_report.html` will be created in the report folder of pipeline output directory, when snakemake has successfully finished the workflow. **STILL TRUE?
-DOES IT TAKES PRECEDENCE OVER THE INFO IN THE WORKFLOW_CONFIG FILE?**
+With the option `--snakemake_report`, a report file `snakemake_report.html` will be created in the report folder of pipeline output directory, when snakemake has successfully finished the workflow.

-#### 3. Run the workflow using a custom snakemake call

-FOR ADVANCED USERS

 ****

-### Run a test
+### Run a local test

+Assuming the environement for baseDmux has been created as specified in the dedicated section on Installation.
+First
+ activate either the conda or venv environement.

 You can use the reads fast5 files in `sample/reads` folder for testing
 ```
 ## copy sample reads to a test folder
 mkdir ./test_baseDmux
-cp -r ./baseDmux/sample/reads ./test_baseDmux/
+cp -r ./baseDmux/sample/reads_intermediate/ ./test_baseDmux

 ## create configuration file for Snakemake and Snakemake profile,
 ## and (optional) a tsv file containing information about genomes corresponding to barcode IDs